sortsofecon/starter-hugo-academic2/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I'm a third-year PhD candidate at Universitat Ramon Llull.
 My research embraces migration and mobility, human development, and COVID-19.
 I have participated in two research projects funded, respectively, by the Marie Skłodowska-Curie Actions and the Spanish Ministry of Science, Innovation and Universities (PI: Dr. Octasiano Valerio Mendoza).
-In addition, I have taught undergraduate Econometrics.
+As part of my PhD, I have also taught undergraduate Econometrics.
 During my leisure time, I enjoy reading and writing novels and playing billiards.
 Traveling the world and pushing the frontiers of knowledge are the coolest things I've ever understood.

 {{< icon name="paper-plane" pack="fas" >}} News: I am expected to do a research stay at Heidelberg University next semester.